 This is the website of the Apple River Fort Historic Foundation, Inc.

 On June 24, 1832, a small company of Illinois militia (some thirty men and boys) and their families (an additional forty-odd women and children) successfully defended a small civilian-built fort against two hundred warriors led by the great Sac tribal leader known as Black Hawk.

-Today Apple River Fort State Historic Site, a Black Hawk War landmark, includes both an interpretive Center and a reconstruction of the long-vanished fort, completed in 1997 and modeled upon findings of a 1995 archaeological dig.
+Today Apple River Fort State Historic Site, a Black Hawk War landmark, includes both an interpretive Center and a reconstruction of the long-vanished fort and modeled upon findings of a 1995 archaeological dig.
 Because of its archaeological and historic significance, the site is listed on the National Register of Historic Places.

 Apple River Fort is a family-friendly historic site, open Wednesday through Sunday year-round.
 The site's visitor center features knowledgeable staff, a variety of exhibits, and showings of a brief dramatic video depicting the attack on Apple River Fort and other events of the 1832 Black Hawk War.
 The fort itself is open concurrently for self-guided tours.

 On weekends from May 1 through October 31, the fort comes to life through ongoing living history activities and special events that present stories both of the settlers within its walls and of the attacking Sac and Meskwaki without.
 Through demonstrations, hands-on activities, and conversation, interpreters garbed in 1830s-style dress create a visitor experience that is historically accurate, engaging, educational, entertaining, and most of all, memorable.